poets, performers, and presenters

 Molly Fisk is Poet Laureate of Nevada County and author of the poetry collections, The More Difficult Beauty and Listening to Winter, and the essay collections Houston, We Have a Possum; Using Your Turn Signal Promotes World Peace; and Blow-Drying a Chicken.
 Her radio commentary, “Observations from a Working Poet,” has aired weekly in the News Hour of KVMR-FM Nevada City, CA since 2005.
 Fisk has been awarded grants by the National Endowment for the Arts, the California Arts Council, and the Corporation for Public Broadcasting.
 She’s the Poet Laureate of KVMR and Hell’s Backbone Grill in Boulder, Utah, teaches writing to cancer patients, and works as a life coach in the Skills for Change tradition.

-Kirsten Casey earned her MA in English, and has been teaching local children about poetry for over a decade, in workshops and camps.
-She is a poet teacher with California Poets in the Schools and is currently teaching creative writing at Forest Charter School and working with Nevada County Arts Council as lead for a new international poetry program currently piloting in two of California's most remote schools, Grizzly Hill and Washington Schools.
-Dream A Difference connects our students with children in hospices and refugee camps in Palestine and Syria through poetry, song and prayer.
-Kirsten finds poetic inspiration from odd news stories, remarkable words, and the mysteries of the human body.
+Kirsten Casey has been a poet teacher with California Poets in the Schools for over a decade.
+She is working as a lead for Nevada County Arts Council on Dream A Difference, a new international poetry program piloting in two of California’s most remote schools.
+Dream A Difference connects our students with children in hospices and refugee camps in Uganda and Bangladesh through poetry, song and prayer.
 She published a collection of original poetry, Ex Vivo: Out of the Living Body (Hip Pocket Press) in 2012, and trusts the next one doesn’t take 20 additional years to produce.

 Sands Hall - emcee